nuriamg/nuriamg.github.io/_posts/2021-2-3-Bert-and-Beyond.md

 ---
 layout: post
-title: Paper Summary: Pretrained Transformers for Text Ranking: BERT and Beyond
+title: Bert and Beyond
 ---

+## Paper Summary: Pretrained Transformer for Text Ranking - Bert and Beyond
 ### Introduction
 **Text Ranking**: generate an ordered set of texts retrieved from a corpus in response to a query for a particular task.
 The most common form of text ranking is search.
     - Examples: QA Question Answering, CQA Community QA, Information Filtering, Text Recommendation, Ranking as Input to Downstream Models.